BritWallace/portfolio-/README.md

 ## Known Bugs

 * I have some bugs in this README.
 I need to learn markdown better.
+Still learning div and indentation.
+I think I need to make folders for css and maybe images.

 # License